pognetwork/specification/specification/protocol/consensus/dpoi.md

 <!-- prettier-ignore -->
 !!! warning
-    This page is not final and still needs some work
+    This page still needs some love, check back later!

-# Delegated Proof of Importance - our consensus Mechanism
+# Delegated Proof of Importance - Our Consensus Mechanism

 ## Abstract

-The consensus is the backbone of the crypto currency.
-It handles voting on the blocks to be added to a network.
+The consensus algorithm is the backbone of any cryptocurrency.
+It is the method used to agree on the reality of data in our distributed system.

-The voting is only done by a small number of nodes in the network with the highest importance or voting power, the Prime Delegates.
+Only a few nodes, those with the highest importance, vote in the network.
+These are also called the Prime Delegates.
-Importance (or voting power.
-These will be used interchangeably) is used to filter out the most important nodes on a node in a network which will then gain the status of Prime Delegate and be tasked with voting on new blocks from the network.
-The Prime Delegates use their earned importance for voting which ensures that Wallets that are most active in the network will govern the network.
-A number of factors are used to calculate the earned importance.
+We use several factors to calculate the earned importance.

 Like in nano[[1]](https://docs.nano.org/protocol-design/orv-consensus/), there is no economic incentive of running a node to prevent a list of issues[[2]](https://medium.com/@clemahieu/emergent-centralization-due-to-economies-of-scale-83cc85a7cbef).
 The only incentive is the health of the ecosystem.

-## Factors for voting power calculation
+## Factors for Voting Power Calculation

 These factors will be balance to make it harder for it to be abused.